aws/http-desync-guardian/README.md

 ## Security issue notifications

-If you discover a potential security issue in `http_desync_gardian` we ask that you notify AWS Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+If you discover a potential security issue in `http_desync_guardian` we ask that you notify AWS Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public github issue.

 ## Security